Mparaiso/mpm.form/README.md

 - time: input of type time
 - password: input of type password
 - hidden: input of type hidden
+- repeated  : 2 input fields that must have the same value (for password confirmation for instance )
 - checkbox: input of type check
 - radio: input of type radio
 - button: input of type button